+Our goal is to make sure AAC (Augmentative and Alternative Communication) is available wherever your child goes, including the car!
 Whether you’re heading out on a long road trip or just driving to an appointment or sports practice, the car can be a great place to support your child’s communication.

 In this article, you’ll find tips for increasing AAC access and promoting device use while on the road.

-Mount it securely:
+Mount it Securely🔗

-If the high-tech device isn’t within reach or runs out of battery, keep a lite-tech communication board in the car.
+If the device isn’t within reach or runs out of battery, keep a lite-tech communication board in the car.
 These can be great for quick modeling or child-led exploration.
 Here is a quick article on how to make a lite-tech back up for your child.

-Encouraging Device Interaction on the Road
+Encouraging Device Interaction on the Road 🔗

 We know parents have a lot going on in the car, and AAC use doesn’t have to be formal or structured to be meaningful.
 Here are some simple ways to encourage interaction!

-Final Thoughts
+Final Thoughts🔗

 Making AAC accessible in the car is a big step toward ensuring your child always has a voice.
 Whether you’re modeling a few words, playing a game, or simply making space for your child to explore their device, you’re building communication in a fun, meaningful way.
-Every moment counts—even on the road!
+Every moment counts, even on the road!

 Still need more help?